-The Gates Scholarship programme was established in 2000 by a donation of 210 million US dollars from the Bill and Melinda Gates Foundation to the University of Cambridge - the largest ever single donation to a UK university.
-Gates Cambridge Scholarships are highly competitive full-cost scholarships.
-They are awarded to outstanding applicants from countries outside the UK to pursue a full-time postgraduate degree in any subject available at the University of Cambridge.
+The Gates Scholarship programme was established in 2000 by a donation of 210 million US dollars from the Bill and Melinda Gates Foundation to the University of Cambridge, the largest ever single donation to a UK university.
+Gates Cambridge Scholarships are highly competitive full-cost scholarships that are awarded to outstanding applicants from countries outside the UK to pursue a full-time postgraduate degree in any subject available at the University of Cambridge.
 The programme aims to build a global network of future leaders committed to improving the lives of others.

 Gates Cambridge alumni are pursuing further study or employment across many sectors of society.
 Despite the relative youth of the programme, Gates Cambridge Alumni are increasingly taking on leadership roles and applying their knowledge and skills to improve the lives of others across the globe.

 The Gates Scholarship funds one to three years of graduate study at the University of Cambridge in the UK.
 Applicants may pursue a PhD (three year research-only degree); one-year post-graduate course (MPhil, LLM, MASt, Diploma, MBA, etc.) or a two-year research-only degree (MSc or MLitt).
 They must be admitted to one of the degrees at Cambridge through the university’s normal application procedure.
 Support includes fees, maintenance allowance and additional funding on a discretionary basis.